Want to come to Africa?

 Have fun deciding!

-This article on the differences between a safari in East Africa and Southern Africa is courtesy of Cedarberg Africa
+This article on the differences between a safari in East Africa versus Southern Africa was written by Cedarberg Africa

 Cedarberg Africa is a travel and safari company specializing in Southern and East African tailor-made itineraries.
 As we have special rates with all the hotels and game lodges, booking through us will cost no more than booking direct, and sometimes less.
 So our expertise and knowledge comes at no extra cost to you!